-The Interrupt Configuration tab is used to demonstrate the built-in functions of the ADXL345.
-By selecting the functions to enable and configuring the appropriate parameters, the benefits and uses of the interrupts can be examined.
+The Interrupt Configuration tab is used to demonstrate the built-in functions of the ADXL346.
+By selecting which functions to enable and configuring the appropriate parameters, the benefits and uses of the interrupts can be examined.
 This tab is updated whenever an interrupt occurs.
 This means that some interrupts, such as inactivity, if enabled alone, will not appear to be updated.